LogoElectromagnet Maker

 OptionBest fitStrengthLimitReject when

-12v/24v electromagnetic lock (single-door class)Standard access-controlled doors needing fail-safe release behaviorBroad availability with explicit 12/24V wiring options and repeatable 500/250 mA current pattern in many catalogs.Still depends on installation alignment and verified release circuitry; listing does not remove system-integration responsibility.Release proof is missing or required retention exceeds adjusted margin.
+12v/24v electromagnetic lock (single-door class)Standard access-controlled doors needing fail-safe release behaviorBroad availability with explicit 12/24V wiring and current spread options, from lower-draw models to 500/250 mA classes.Still depends on installation alignment and verified release circuitry; listing does not remove system-integration responsibility.Release proof is missing or required retention exceeds adjusted margin.

-Higher-force electromagnetic lock classOpenings needing larger retention target (for example 1200 lbf class)1200/1500 lbf classes are available and often include richer monitoring variants.Power and mounting constraints become more sensitive; verify battery and bracket stack with measured load data.Power budget or backup architecture cannot support continuous hold demand.
+Higher-force electromagnetic lock classOpenings needing larger retention target (for example 1200 lbf class)1200/1500 lbf classes are available, and some models still publish relatively low hold current.Power and mounting constraints become more sensitive; verify battery and bracket stack with measured load data.Power budget or backup architecture cannot support continuous hold demand.

 Electric strike + mechanical latchDoors where mechanical latch retention is preferredCan reduce continuous-hold electrical burden in some architectures.Different mechanical integration and frame preparation workload.Door/frame constraints block strike installation or latch alignment.